laravel/docs/events.md

      */
     public $backoff = 3;

-If you require more complex logic for determining the listeners's backoff time, you may define a backoff method on your job class:
+If you require more complex logic for determining the listeners's backoff time, you may define a backoff method on your listener class:

     /**
      * Calculate the number of seconds to wait before retrying the queued listener.